Frequently Asked Questions

 Yes, we call this our Board & Train Program.
 Your dog comes to live and train with us for two weeks.
-Upon the dogs return, 2 follow up sessions are scheduled to ensure you understand how to continue reinforcing the behaviors we’ve taught.
+Upon the dog’s return, follow up sessions are scheduled to ensure you understand how to continue reinforcing the behaviors we’ve taught.

 As long as your veterinarian has ruled out any medical reasons for behavioral change, there is no reason why your dog cannot be trained.
 Any dog is capable of being a wonderful, happy part of the family.
-The determining factor will rely on YOU, the owner, to follow through with all of the behavior-improving routines and exercises once the training sessions have ended in order to create long lasting behavioral change.
-A dog spends most of his time in the home, and this is where the patterns and daily routines need to change in order for your dog to succeed.
+The determining factor will rely on YOU, the owner, to follow through with all of the behavior-improving routines and exercises in order to create long lasting behavioral change.
+A dog spends most of their time in the home, and this is where the patterns and daily routines need to change in order for your dog to succeed.

 Absolutely!
 It is incredibly important to establish clear boundaries and rules with puppies from a young age, before any unwanted behaviors develop.
-Our puppy training programs are completed in-home and are designed to teach you how to develop a good relationship with your puppy from day one.
+Our puppy training programs are designed to teach you how to develop a good relationship with your puppy from day one.
 We cover housebreaking, house manners, basic commands, leash walking and the importance of establishing a feeding and exercise schedule.

 We work with all breeds, shapes and sizes!
 No exceptions here!
 From big Great Danes to tiny Yorkies.

 It is highly recommend that anyone who handles the dog on a day-to-day basis is at the consultation.
-The consultation is where Rick can discuss your long-term training goals, the dog’s behavior and what methods he will be using after having seen your dog.
+The consultation is where we discuss your long-term training goals, the dog’s behavior and what methods they will be using after having seen your dog.
 Consistency is key to long-term success and if everyone is at the consultation, it is easier to ensure that anyone handling the dog will follow the program’s outline.

 Each dog is different, so each training program must be different.
 This is something the trainer may be able to give you an estimate for during the in-home consultation.